tbuchok/vast-xml/README.md

 Currently included in the test suite are:

-1. linear ad with a companion ad
+1. linear ad
+  * with companion
+  * with icon
+1. non-linear ad
+  * with companion
 1. wrapper ad
-1. _More pending..._

 The VAST spec is, well vast, and contains a lot of different corner cases.